 The data set contains thousands of points of data at a time.
-It takes a lot of effort to process these points so they can be used in animation later on.
+It takes a lot of effort to process these points to be used in animation later on.

-A motion capture rig consists of many different kinds of computer.
+A motion capture rig consists of many different kinds of computers.

 Motion Capture For Animation And VFX

-Motion capture is used to record movements of human actors, and to apply that motion to digital characters – known as “virtual actors” or “avatars.”
-Motion capture offers a way to record nuanced performance of actors who are not able to be physically present for all the shots of a project.
+Motion capture is used to record human actors’ movements and apply that motion to digital characters – known as “virtual actors” or “avatars.”
+Motion capture offers a way to record the nuanced performance of actors who cannot be physically present for all the shots of a project.

 Final Thoughts On Motion Capture In Filmmaking

-Motion capture (or mocap) is the process of recording the movement of objects or people.
+Motion capture (or mocap) is recording the movement of objects or people.
 It is used in filmmaking, video game production, and scientific visualization.

 In addition, mocap can make it possible to create computer-generated characters that would be either too dangerous or impossible to act out physically.
 For example, if a director wanted an alien creature that could breathe fire.